Register to get access to free programming courses with interactive exercises

 • rotateY()

-How can you rotate a two-dimensional object along on of the axis?
-Let's add a 360-degree rotation on the x-axis with a rotation point in the center
+How can you rotate a two-dimensional object along one axis?
+Let's add a 360-degree rotation on the x-axis with a rotation point in the center:

 We'll give the object a gradient for clarity.
-When we study 3D objects, it will become clearer what happens to a 2D object.
-It really does only rotate on one axis.
+When we study 3D objects, it is clearer what happens to a 2D object.
+It does only rotate on one axis.
 In this case, it leans forward and passes under the x-axis.
-It's like a swing that spins the "sun," only we don't see the depth of the object.
-Y-axis rotation works on the same principle, only visually the object will rotate around the vertical axis.
+It's like a swing that spins the sun only we don't see the object's depth.
+The Y-axis rotation works on the same principle, but visually the object will rotate around the vertical axis.

-Two-dimensional objects have no depth, and that's why visually the object seems to change shape, rather than rotate.
-This principle can be used to create small animations.
+Two-dimensional objects have no depth.
+That's why the object visually seems to change shape rather than rotate.
+We use this principle to create small animations.
 For example, if you use :hover on a button, you can change its angle relative to the user.
-A similar technique can be used to achieve a 3D effect in the 2D plane.
-There'll be more about animation in future courses, but this example is already good for creating simple animated interfaces.
+We can use a similar technique to achieve a 3D effect in the 2D plane.
+There'll be more about animation in future courses, but this example is already good for creating simple animated interfaces:

 Additional assignment